-A parent who is financially able to support a child but continually fails to do so may have his or her parental rights terminated by the juvenile court.
+A parent who has been ordered by a court to pay child support and has the financial ability to pay support but continually fails to do so may have his or her parental rights terminated by the juvenile court.
 Minn.
 Stat. § 260C.301, subd.
 1(b)(3)